open-eats/OpenEats/docs/Running_the_App.md

 - [NODE_API_URL](Setting_up_env_file.md#NODE_API_URL)

+##### Note For LAN/Internet or static IP hosting
+If you are going to be hosting OpenEats from LAN/intranet or a static IP then you should double check two things within your environment file.

+Given that the IP address for the OpenEats server is `192.168.0.1` and port is `1234`.
+1. Confirm that `ALLOWED_HOST=192.168.0.1`
+2. Confirm that `NODE_API_URL=http://192.168.0.1:1234`

 #### Connecting to a remote DB
 If you are connecting the API to a remote DB (any non-dockerized DB) you need to setup the following configs to your env file.